marthac3/skyTest/README.md

  <h4> Other notes </h4>
  <p>
   The resources I found useful when writing this code were the article on afternerd https://www.afternerd.com/blog/python-http-server/ and this video by youtube user Conor Bailey https://www.youtube.com/watch?v=dgvLegLW6ek.
-With the exception I pointed out in the comments I was comfortable enough understanding the examples to alter them to suit my needs, however I don't think I've explored enough to give myself a very deep understanding of creating a web server.
+With the exception I pointed out in the comments I was comfortable enough understanding the examples to alter them to suit my needs, however my knowledge here is still at a starter level.